jonathanpizarra/Conways-Game-of-Life/README.md

 # Conways-Game-of-Life
-An implementation of Conway's Game of Life in html canvas.
+An implementation of Conway's Game of Life in HTML5 Canvas.